-Please note that from 1 October 2021, notice periods are expected to revert back to the pre-Coronavirus positions in England.
+Please note that from 1 January 2022, notice periods are expected to revert back to the pre-Coronavirus positions in Wales.

 Serving an eviction notice is the first step to take to repossess the property.
 Tenancy agreements normally have a start date and an end date.
 This is known as a fixed-term tenancy.
 Once the end date has passed, the fixed term has 'expired'.
 Once the AST fixed-term has expired an eviction notice gives you an automatic right of possession without having to show any reasons for wanting the property back.